Partitions are used to simplify the development and management of the Enterprise Architecture.

-Creation of partitioned architectures runs the risk of producing a fragmented and disjointed collection of architectures that cannot be integrated to form an overall big picture (see Part II, 5.6 Architecture Integration).
+The creation of partitioned architectures runs the risk of producing a fragmented and disjointed collection of architectures that cannot be integrated to form an overall big picture (see the TOGAF Standard — Architecture Development Method).

-For large complex enterprises, federated architectures - independently developed, maintained, and managed architectures that are subsequently integrated within an integration framework - are typical.
+For large complex enterprises, federated architectures — independently developed, maintained, and managed architectures that are subsequently integrated within an integration framework — are typical.
 Federated architectures typically are used in governments and conglomerates, where the separate organizational units need separate architectures.
 Such a framework specifies the principles for interoperability, migration, and conformance.
 This allows specific business units to have architectures developed and governed as stand-alone architecture projects.
-More details and guidance on specifying the interoperability requirements for different solutions can be found in Part III, 29.
-Interoperability Requirements.
+More details and guidance on specifying the interoperability requirements for different solutions can be found in the TOGAF Standard — ADM Techniques.

 Integration can be addressed from a number of dimensions:

-- Integration across the architectural domains provides a cross-domain view of the state of a segment of the enterprise for a point in time.
+- Integration across the architecture domains provides a cross-domain view of the state of a segment of the enterprise for a point in time